Tactical athletes in camouflage train together in the field, illustrating simple, consistent tactical fitness in real conditions

 Here is the central paradox of training optimization: the athletes who benefit most from complex optimization are the ones who have been training consistently for long enough and at a high enough level that simple programming has stopped producing returns.
 Those athletes also have years of consistent training that built the capacity to manage and execute a complex program.

 The athletes who most often pursue complex optimization are those at the beginning or middle of their training careers who don't yet have the base that makes optimization valuable, who then struggle with execution, who drop the program, and who would have been better served by something simple and consistent.
+Earn the complexity.
+Build the foundation.
+Optimize when there's something to optimize against.
+That principle is exactly what a model for sustainable performance progress maps out at the structural level.

 A Framework for Deciding